Ballard, Seattle: Early settlement

-During the late 19th century Captain William Rankin Ballard, owner of land adjoining Judge Burke's holdings, joined the partnership with Burke, Leary, and Gilman.
-Then, in 1887 the partnership was dissolved and the assets divided, but no one wanted the land in Salmon Bay so the partners flipped a coin.
+During the late 19th century, Captain William Rankin Ballard, owner of land adjoining Judge Burke's holdings, joined the partnership with Burke, Leary, and Gilman.
+In 1887, the partnership was dissolved and the assets divided, but no one wanted the land in Salmon Bay so the partners flipped a coin.
 Capt.
 Ballard lost the coin-toss and ended up with the "undesirable" 160 acre tract.

-The railroad to Seattle ended at Salmon Bay because the railroad company was unwilling to build a trestle to cross the bay.
+The railroad to Seattle stopped short at Salmon Bay because the railroad company was unwilling to build a trestle to cross the bay.
 From the stop at "Ballard Junction," (as the terminus was called) passengers could walk across the wagon bridge and continue the journey to Seattle.
-In addition to gaining notoriety as the end of the railway line, the fledgling town of Ballard benefited economically from the railway because the railroad provided a way to bring supplies into the area and also to export locally manufactured products.
-Ability to ship products spurred the growth of mills of many types.
-Ballard's first mill, built in 1888 by Mr. J Sinclair was a lumber mill; the second mill, finished the same year was a shingle mill.
+In addition to gaining notoriety as the end of the railway line, the fledgling town of Ballard benefited economically from the railway because it provided a way to import supplies and to export locally manufactured products.
+This trade connection spurred the growth of mills of many types.
 After the Great Seattle Fire in 1889 the mills provided opportunities for those who had lost jobs in the fire, which in turn spurred the growth of the settlement as families moved north to work in the mills.
+Ballard's first mill, built in 1888 by Mr. J Sinclair was a lumber mill; the second, finished the same year was a shingle mill.
+The local western red cedar's wood was extremely well-suited to the creation of shingles, and Ballard quickly became the center of shingle production in the region, earning the nicknames "Shingletown" and the "Shingle Capital of America."
+Ballard High School's mascot was the Shingle Weavers until the 1950s, when it switched to the Beavers, referencing the timber industry more generally.
 Ballard experienced an influx of Scandinavian immigrants during this period, and Scandinavian culture and traditions would be influential on Ballard as it developed.